Mohamed Jawad: Attack and capture

 Both soldiers from the 19th Special Forces Group were wounded, Lyons in the eye, eardrum, and both feet; while Martin had less serious injuries to his right knee, and the Afghan interpreter suffered only minor injuries.

 Four American Humvees cordoned off the site of the attack, and Afghan police near the area arrested three men; they held Jawad and Ghulam Saki, while releasing a third suspect.
-A police officer said that he had seen one throw the grenade, and the other tackled by a fruit vendor as he prepared to throw a second.
+A police officer said that he had seen one throw the grenade, and the other was tackled by a fruit vendor as he prepared to throw a second.

-Jawad would later told his Administrative Review Board at Guantanamo that the men he was with gave him devices he didn't recognise.
+Jawad would later tell his Administrative Review Board at Guantanamo that the men he was with gave him devices he didn't recognise.
 They told him to put them in his pocket and wait for their return.
 When he went into his pocket for coins to purchase raisins from a shopkeeper, he was asked why he had a "bomb" in his pocket; the shopkeeper advised him to run and throw the two grenades in the river.
 It was while running toward the river, yelling at people to move aside because he had a bomb, that Jawad alleges he was "caught".

 In an October 2009 interview, Jawad asserted that his nose was broken during his first interrogation at an Afghan police station.